JonusNattapong/Text-Embedding-Models-Thai/README.md

 - For Windows users, activate the virtual environment with `.venv\Scripts\activate`

 ## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 This project is for research and educational use.
-See LICENSE if provided.